Elon Musk Announces that He’s Hired a New CEO to Replace Him at Twitter

 Note the mention of ‘X’, Elon’s ambitious, yet extremely vague, ‘everything app’ project, which he hopes to transform Twitter into at some stage.

-Many have been calling for Musk to step aside and let somebody else take over at the app, with a poll conducted by Musk back in December, which garnered 17.5 million responses, indicating that Twitter users would prefer to have a different person in charge.
+Many have been calling for Musk to step aside and let somebody else take over at the app.
+A poll conducted by Musk back in December, which garnered 17.5 million responses, indicated that Twitter users would prefer to have a different person in charge.

 Should I step down as head of Twitter?
 I will abide by the results of this poll.— Elon Musk (@elonmusk) December 18, 2022

-Note: UPDATE: Musk has now confirmed Yaccarino's appointment as Twtter CEO.